 Surface Integrity describes the influence of surface properties and conditions upon material performance.

-It has long been known that the method of surface finishing and the complex combination of surface roughness, residual stress, cold work, and even phase transformations strongly influence the fatigue and stress corrosion behavior of materials.
-The influence of surface finishing is most pronounced in the high strength alloys, which are typically chosen for the most critical applications.
+It’s known that the method of surface finishing and the complex combination of surface roughness, residual stress, cold work, and even phase transformations strongly influence the fatigue and stress corrosion behavior of materials.
+The influence of surface finishing is most pronounced in high strength alloys, typically chosen for the most critical applications.

 How is it Measured?